top of page

 Editing has always been a collaborative process between editors’ own knowledge, experience, and skills and the tools they've used—style guides, reference books, and technology.
 AI can be seen as another tool in the editors’ toolkit.
 When you use AI, it’s giving you suggestions, but you are still the one making the decisions of which suggestions to accept.
 You are still in control, using your knowledge of what is best for the writer and the reader.

-Misconception 4: It's Not a Good Editor
+Misconception 4: AI Is Not a Good Editor

 Right now, AI tools like ChatGPT and Claude absolutely can conduct copyedits (straightforward checks for grammar, spelling, punctuation, and style) as well as humans can.
 I’ll admit that ChatGPT and Claude are often more accurate at copyediting than I am—and way faster, completing in seconds an edit that would take me hours.